cityjson/cjdb/cj2pgsql/README.md

 ### CityJSON Extensions <a name="extensions"></a>
-The extensions which were present in the imported file can be found listed in the `extensions` column in the `import_meta` table.
+If [CityJSON Extensions](https://www.cityjson.org/extensions/) were present in the imported file, they can be found listed in the `extensions` column in the `import_meta` table.

-[CityJSON docs](https://www.cityjson.org/specs/1.1.2/#extensions) mentions 3 different extendable features.

-The `cj2pgsql` importer deals with them followingly:
+The [CityJSON specifications](https://www.cityjson.org/specs/1.1.2/#extensions) mention 3 different extendable features, and the `cj2pgsql` importer deals with them as follows:

 1. Complex attributes

 No action is taken.
 These attributes end up in the `attributes` JSONB column.
 Querying by complex attributes values is not supported in the `cjdb_api` as of v0.0.7a.